apollo

 How to manage the interaction:

-Concomitant administration of Oftaquix 1.5% Eye Drops 5 ml with dexamethasone can result in an interaction, it can be taken if a doctor has advised it.
-If you experience pain, swelling, or inflammation in a tendon location such as the back of the ankle, shoulder, biceps, hand, or thumb, call a doctor immediately.
-Do not discontinue the medication without consulting a doctor.
+Taking Oftaquix 1.5% Eye Drops 5 ml with Mipomersen together can result in an interaction, but it can be taken if a doctor has advised it.
+If you have any of these symptoms - fever, chills, joint pain, swelling, bruising, skin rash, itching, loss of appetite, fatigue, nausea, vomiting, abdominal pain, bleeding or liver damage - make sure to contact a doctor right away.
+Do not discontinue any medications without consulting a doctor.

 Severe